Tharun1828/YTPlaylistDL/README.md

 ## 📌 License
 ```
-YTPlaylistDL, An Telegram Bot Project
+YTPlaylistSk, An Telegram Bot Project
 Copyright (c) 2021 Anjana Madu <https://github.com/AnjanaMadu>

 This program is free software: you can redistribute it and/or modify